microchip-pic-avr-examples/avr128da48-freertos-tickless-mplab-mcc/README.md

 # Tickless Example Using AVR® DA Microcontroller and FreeRTOS™

-The tickless project is a basic example that shows how to use a low-power functionality in a FreeRTOS project (Tickless mode) using the using the MPLAB® Code Configurator library..
+The tickless project is a basic example that shows how to use a low-power functionality in a FreeRTOS project (Tickless mode) using the using the MPLAB® Code Configurator library.
 The MCC Melody generated project offers a seamless integration of the FreeRTOS kernel files and port files, by providing a basic project structure that can be used as a starting point for an RTOS application.

 The project is contained in a single source file (`freertos_interface.c`) as following: